wifisensing/PicoScenes-Manual/source/scenarios.rst

 -----------------------------------------------------------------------------

 This is not a problem for the previous CSI tools, because they only support one single device.
-For PicoScenes, in order to support multi-NIC concurrent operation, a reliable and easy-to-use device naming protocol (for both the commercial Wi-Fi NIC and SDR devices) is required.
+In PicoScenes, a reliable and easy-to-use device naming protocol (for both the commercial Wi-Fi NIC and SDR devices) is required to support the multi-NIC concurrent operation.
+In the following, we introduce the naming protocols for the commercial Wi-Fi NICs, SDR and the Virtual SDR devices.

 For Commercial Wi-Fi NICs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~